Klosmi/html-basics/JS-basic.md

     `[[Prototype]]: Promise)...`)

 - eg.:
   *Here we are imitating a request, which sometimes works, sometimes doesn't.
-Inside teh `requestPromise` function we have 2 callbacks.
-1 for when the request works, 1 when it doesn't.*
+Inside the `requestPromise` function we have 2 callbacks.
+1 for when the request fulfilled, 1 when it's rejected.*

   *Here the `requestPromise` function doesn't expect any callbacks to pass in (as properties), we only pass the `(url)` property.*
   ```